Advanced Cardiac Services Are Close to Home

 Aiken Regional Medical Centers has a reputation for embracing the latest technologies.
 We are proud that many of the cardiac care services offered were first introduced to the region by Aiken’s team of heart specialists.
 We were the area’s first to perform diagnostic cardiac catheterization, coronary balloon angioplasty, coronary stenting, and open-heart surgery, among other procedures.

-With a broad spectrum of sophisticated, patient-driven heart care ranging from advanced diagnostic imaging at Cardiovascular Imaging of Aiken and emergency intervention to minimally invasive treatments and rehabilitation, Aiken Regional Medical Centers remains a leader in keeping hearts healthy.
+With a broad spectrum of sophisticated, patient-driven heart care ranging from advanced diagnostic imaging and emergency intervention to minimally invasive treatments and rehabilitation, Aiken Regional Medical Centers remains a leader in keeping hearts healthy.
 Our advanced catheterization lab enables physicians to treat more patients with heart attacks, stroke and vascular disease, while shortening procedure time.

 Advanced imaging technologies at Aiken Regional Medical Centers produce clearer, more detailed images, making it easier for doctors to diagnose patients and perform interventional procedures quickly and accurately.
 This includes diagnosing and opening blocked blood vessels, installing endovascular stent grafts, implanting pacemakers and biventricular assist devices and repairing atrial septal defects.